 Repeat steps #4 and #5.

 Let time go by.
 This might be the hardest part, but these steps will bring progress.
 Money will come in, you’ll give each dollar a job, and you’ll check your budget (not your accounts) to make your spending decisions.
-You’ll start to feel less like you’re floundering and more like you’re in control of your money.
+You’ll start to feel less like you’re floundering and more like you’re in charge of your spending.

-Hang in there, being broke is a stressful time.
+Hang in there—being broke is a stressful time.
 But you’re here, looking for another way, and you’re rewriting your story right now.
+Keep it up and you won’t be budgeting while you’re broke for long.

-If you want extra support, check out our free live workshops where a YNAB teacher can help with everything from setting up a credit card in YNAB to breaking the paycheck to paycheck cycle.
+If you want extra support, check out our free live Q&A sessions where a YNAB teacher can help with everything from setting up a credit card in YNAB to breaking the paycheck to paycheck cycle.